 Therefore, open questions include what are acceptable choice architectures in the context of alternative distribution channels and what restrictions are absolutely necessary and proportionate for security reasons.
 The DMA provides some clarifications in Recitals 50-54.
-However, this remains a complex issue in its own, and it is dealt with in the companion issue paper by Fletcher (2023).
+However, this remains a complex issue in its own, and it is dealt with in the companion issue paper on choice architecture.

-Article 6(4) already provides explicit guidance on the choice architecture in demanding that the "gatekeeper shall, where applicable, not prevent the downloaded third-party software applications or software application stores from prompting end users to decide whether they want to set that downloaded software application or software application store as their default.
-The gatekeeper shall technically enable end users who decide to set that downloaded software application or software application store as their default to carry out that change easily."
-The anti-circumvention clause in Article 13(6) DMA implies that the choices offered to end user should not be presented in a non-neutral manner.
+Article 6(4) already provides explicit guidance on the choice architecture in demanding that third parties should be able to invite ("prompt") end users to set their app or app store as their default.
+Albeit Article 6(7) does not explicitly refer to a neutral choice architecture, the anti-circumvention clause in Article 13(6) DMA implies that the choices offered to end user should be presented in a neutral manner.

 In all cases it should be as easy for the consumers to install an alternative provider as it is for them to install the gatekeeper application - without prejudice to the possibility to pre-install applications according to Recital 53 of the DMA.
 This can also be viewed and rationalised under the lens of equivalence of input (our fourth principle).
 Further, a neutral choice architecture also means that it is equally easy to change between alternative providers, as well as to change back to the gatekeeper.

-It may also involve prompting the user to reconsider their choices in reasonable intervals (see Fletcher (2023) in relation to Article 6(4).
+It may also involve prompting the user to reconsider their choices in reasonable intervals (see companion issue paper on choice architecture in relation to Article 6(4).